 Difference Between Annuity vs Lump Sum

-Annuity vs Lump Sum is different payout structures from either investments, compensations, or other forms of fund flows.
-For an investor, annuities are a form of payment where a regular and a relatively similar amount is made to the annuity scheme holders.
-A contract governs the payment timings and amounts along with the nature of flows (inflows/outflows).
-The payment may or may not be inclusive of the interest that is accumulated on the outstanding amount throughout the life of the contract.
+Annuity vs Lump Sum is a different payout structure from investments, compensations, or other forms of fund flows.
+For an investor, annuities are a form of payment where a regular and relatively similar amount is made to the annuity scheme holders.
+A contract governs the payment timings and amounts and the nature of flows (inflows/outflows).
+The payment may or may not be inclusive of the interest accumulated on the outstanding amount throughout the life of the contract.

-For Example, person A might make a one-time investment of $1000 in company X which decides to either pay him $100 straight as inflows for the next 12 months or it might give out a fixed amount of $90 plus interest portion based on the amount outstanding.
+For Example, person A might make a one-time investment of $1000 in company X, which decides to either pay him $100 straight as inflows for the next 12 months or might give out a fixed amount of $90 plus an interest portion based on the amount outstanding.
 The interest amount will, therefore, vary throughout the life of the contract.

 Below are the top 7 differences between Annuity and Lump Sum